baichen-du/baichen-du.github.io/index.md

   During my undergraduate study, I worked on a number of projects with <a href="https://linguistics.berkeley.edu/~kjohnson/"> Prof. Keith Johnson </a> and <a href="https://www.alexandra-pfiffner.com/">Dr. Alexandra Pfiffner</a> at UC Berkeley Linguistics, and <a href="https://repository.hku.hk/cris/rp/rp02160">Prof. Youngah Do</a> and <a href="https://Jhavenhill.com">Dr. Jonathan Havenhill</a> at the <a href="https://linguistics.hku.hk/ldlhku/">Language Development Lab</a> of HKU Linguistics, as well as <a href = "http://www.cbs.polyu.edu.hk/yaoyao"> Prof. Yao Yao </a> at HKPolyU Chinese and Bilingual Studies.
 For my political science  major, <a href="https://haohanchen.github.io">Dr. Haohan Chen</a> supervised me on my thesis. <!--I learned a lot from all the great people on experimental design, experiment programming, statistical programming and text data processing.
 <br>
 <br>
-  Apart from academic interests, I also enjoy photographing, cycling, and hiking.
-One of my life goals is to keep a Ragdoll at home, though I have not achieved it yet.
-So if you have a lovely one, do let me know and get jealous.--></div>
+  Apart from research interests, we also keep a Minuet --></div>

 <p></p>